vitaly-emelianov/multistage_fairness/README.md

 # The Price of Local Fairness in Multistage Selection

-This repository contains an implementation of multistage fair selection algorithm and all the experiments conducted in the paper.
+This repository contains an implementation of multistage fair selection algorithm and all the experiments conducted in the paper: https://arxiv.org/abs/1906.06613

 ## Project Structure